Mihira20/drug-interaction/README.md

   This fine-tuned BERT model can then classify new drug interaction descriptions into appropriate action types, providing a deeper understanding of the interaction contexts.
 This capability is integrated into the RAG system to generate more accurate and context-aware responses to user queries about drug interactions.

+  D) RAG Pipeline:
+  The RAG (Retrieval-Augmented Generation) pipeline is the core of this drug interaction information system.
+  It combines two key components: the retrieval mechanism and the fine-tuned BERT model for generation.

+  The pipeline works as follows:

+  Retrieval: When a user submits a query, the system first uses TF-IDF vectorization to find relevant passages from the drug interaction dataset.
+The
+  'retrieve_relevant_passages' function transforms the query into a TF-IDF vector and uses cosine similarity to identify the top 5 most relevant passages.

+  Generation: The 'generate_response' function then takes these relevant passages along with the original query and combines them into a single input for the BERT model.
+  This combined input is tokenized and passed through the fine-tuned BERT model, which predicts the most likely action type for the drug interaction.

+  Response Construction: The system constructs a detailed response that includes the predicted action type and the relevant passages retrieved.
+  This provides context and supporting information for the prediction.

+  User Interface: The 'process_user_query' function creates an interactive interface where users can input queries and receive responses until they choose to quit.

+  This RAG approach allows the system to leverage both the broad knowledge captured in the BERT model and the specific information in the drug interaction dataset, providing informative and context-aware responses to user queries about drug interactions.

+  E) Interactive Query Interface:
+  The interactive query interface is the user-facing component of the drug interaction RAG system.
+  It provides a command-line interface where users can directly interact with the system to get information about drug interactions.

+  Here's how it works:

+  The interface is implemented in the process_user_query() function, which runs in a loop until the user decides to quit.

+  When started, the system displays a welcome message and instructions for use.

+  Users can type in natural language queries about drug interactions.
+For example, they might ask "What is the interaction between aspirin and warfarin?"

+  The system processes each query through the RAG pipeline, which retrieves relevant passages and generates a response using the fine-tuned BERT model.

+  The response, including the predicted action type and relevant passages, is then displayed to the user.

+  This process continues, allowing users to ask multiple questions in a session, until they type 'quit' to exit.

+  This interface makes the complex backend of the RAG system accessible to users who may not have technical expertise, allowing them to quickly obtain information about drug interactions in a conversational manner.